 Automation does not have to be a complicated thing.
 Look for how simply it can be done.
 Keeping it simple (stupid!) will prevent breakdowns and also reduce downtime.
 Having a complicated process in place will only increase the chance of something going wrong and increase maintenance time.
 If there is a breakdown, it will be relatively difficult to fix.
 Think in simple terms when thinking of automating.
 This will help you prepare better for times when there is an outage with your process be it machinery, employee or software breakdown.

-5. Streamline Assignment and Communication Of Tasks
+5. Streamline Assignment and Communication of Tasks

 In order for automation to work, you have to make sure that the task management and its communication is streamlined.
 If tasks are assigned without much thought and are conveyed in an equally careless manner, there is bound to be a system failure.
 This could be a communication breakdown between people, systems or otherwise.
-A proper system has to be in place that will send out the work to be processed and its proper communication to the parties involved.
+A proper system has to be in the place that will send out the work to be processed and its proper communication to the parties involved.

 6. Build Specialised Teams

 Small teams in your business are the most efficient way of setting yourself up, each team acts like a family that is very focused on the task at hand.
 Automation is more easily leveraged by smaller efficient teams.
 While building a team takes time, it is well worth the effort to ensure you have chosen the right people and the right technology.
-Together they will create a free-flowing workflow for a smooth running business.
+Together they will create a free-flowing workflow for a smooth-running business.
 Automation will aid them in working faster and flawlessly thereby increasing the competency of the team as a whole.

 Processes that have been well documented will always ensure that you have a reference to go back to if something does fail.
 A failure can be anything from software not communicating correctly or staff not adhering to procedures you have put in place.
-Documentation is the key to growth in a business and automating your workforce.
+Documentation is the key to growth in business and automating your workforce.
 It creates accountability, gives room for improvements and moves things out of the heads of the team leaders and managers and makes it available for improvement for the entire business.

-8. Work On Your Business
+8. Work on Your Business

 Sometimes you get up on the wrong side of the bed, an office day looms ahead, you just want to get it over with.
 For most, these days are called weekdays.
 It doesn't have to be this way, empowering your staff to be able to follow your lead with great systems gives you the time to look over your busyness and turn it back into a business.
 Ask them to help you make the business bigger and better.
 Work on it rather than in it.
 This will also make the people receptive to introducing automation where necessary and ultimately drives sales that can increase the income of your team.